-The family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault or stalking and the move is needed to protect the health or safety of the family or family member [24 CFR 982.35(b)(4)].
-This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to HACA, if the family or family member who is the victim reasonably believed that he or she was imminently threatened by harm from further violence if he or she remained in the unit [24 CFR the move is necessary to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault or stalking, HACA will request documentation in accordance with section 16-IX.D of this plan.
+• The family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault or stalking and the move is needed to protect the health or safety of the family or family member [24 CFR 982.35(b)(4)].
+This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to HACA, if the family or family member who is the victim reasonably believed that he or she was imminently threatened by harm from further violence if he or she remained in the unit [24 CFR 982.35(b)(4), 24 CFR 982.353(b)].
+The PHA must adopt an emergency transfer plan as required by regulations at 24 CFR 5.2007(e).

+If a family requests permission to move with continued assistance based on a claim that the move is necessary to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault or stalking, HACA will request documentation in accordance with section 16-IX.D of this plan.